ciberkleid/cna-demo-setup/README.md

 # cna-demo
 Easy to set up cloud-native architecture demo for PCF.
 Consists of two apps, greeting-ui and fortune-service.
-Can be used to demo all three services in Spring Cloud Services as well as PCF Metrics distributed tracing.
+Can be used to demo all three services in Spring Cloud Services, container to container networking, and PCF Metrics distributed tracing.

 This demo comprises four repos:
 * https://github.com/ciberkleid/cna-demo-setup.git - Set up instructions and deployment scripts